damiandevega/webpack-template/README.md

 # webpack starter template

--starting template for webpack projects
+-starter template for projects that use webpack